 How to Become a Surrogate Mother?

-Women who want to become a surrogate mother must first understand the initial process or requirements of becoming a surrogate.
+Women who want to become surrogate mothers must first understand the initial process or requirements of becoming a surrogate.
 When you go through the agency route, you have to meet the agency’s qualifications and screening requirements.
 Many agencies keep a record of screened surrogates to match them with screened intended parents.

 Screening ensures that you are physically and mentally prepared for the surrogacy.
 While every agency may follow its own requirements, there are some general standards set by the American Society of Reproductive Medicine.